felixludos/digi-diplo/README.md

 5. Once you have the necessary discord token, make sure it is stored as an environment variable called `DISCORD_TOKEN`.

-6. Finally, rerun `fig start-bot`, this time there should be no error, and after some loading, the last console should say something along the lines of `Logged on as [bot-name]`.
+6. Finally, rerun `fig start-bot`, this time there should be no error, and after some loading, the last line in the console should say something along the lines of `Logged on as [bot-name]`.

 7. You can confirm that the bot is ready for use by submitting `.ping` on a public channel in the discord guild, and the bot should greet you.
 Once you get this far, the setup is complete, and now it's only a matter of configuring the bot to behave as you wish (e.g. run the variant you want to play).